Faithv1/register-app-argoCD/README.md

 - Now, open the public key.
 So do
 ***`cat id_rsa.pub`***
 - Now, copy the complete key from "**ssh** all the way to the end **-master**"
 - Now, go into the Jenkins-Agent server where you have **ubuntu@Jenkins-Agent:~$**
 - Here, do ***`pwd`*** to see that you are in **/home/ubuntu**
 - Then, go to the **.ssh** Directory. so do
 ***`cd .ssh/`***
 - Inside this Directory, do **`ls`**
 - You will see a File called **authorized_keys**
-- Now, get into this "**authorized_keys**" and paste that public key of the Jenkins-Master server here "If you cat authorized_key File, you will see both the private and the public key"
+- Now, get into this "**authorized_keys**" and paste that public key from the Jenkins-Master server here
+- if vi fails use nana authorized_keys
+- paste the pub key of the master in the agent authorized_keys file, ctrl x, save modification "If you cat authorized_key File, you will see both keys"
 - Now, get inside the Public Key and you go below that public key and paste the public key of the Jenkins-Master server that you copied
 - Then save and quit
 ***`:wq!`***